-- They are known to be very challenging and difficult.
-Of course some are more well known than others but overall they are designed to be a little beyond most of the daily WOD’s.
+- They are usually very challenging and difficult.
+Overall, they are designed to be a little bit beyond most of the daily WODs.

-- Some of the most famous hero WOD’s are Murph, Kalsu, DT, 9/11 Tribute, Hotshots 19, and Chris Kyle.
+- Some of the most famous are Murph, Kalsu, DT, 9/11 Tribute, Hotshots 19, and Chris Kyle.

 A face to the name

-All benchmark WOD’s in CrossFit have names, sometimes they are comical like “Burn the Bird”, the originals are known as ‘the girls’ which as imagined all have girls names, such as Annie, Fran, Diane, Grace.
-But those aren’t named or designed for real people.
-Hero WOD’s are different.
-Hero WOD’s have a face or sometimes many faces associated with them.
-They are bittersweet, in a way it is nice to be able to honor people who have placed their own lives in danger to help and save others; on the other hand every hero WOD means there is someone who lost a child, sibling, parent, or friend.
+In a way it is nice to be able to honor people who have placed their own lives in danger to help and save others.
+On the other hand, every Hero WOD means there is someone who lost a child, sibling, parent, or friend.
 More importantly it means there is one less good person in the world, and the world needs as many good people as possible.

-A hero WOD is about those who have done their time, paid their dues, been placed in extreme situations most times knowing that was probably going to be the last thing they did.
+A Hero WOD is about those who have done their time and paid their dues.
+These people were placed in extreme situations, often knowing that was probably going to be the last thing they did.

-Hero WOD’s will always be the hardest, and most sacred WOD’s, as they should be.
-The next time one is on the whiteboard remember why we do them, and pay your respects the CrossFit way.
+Therefore, these will always be the hardest, and most sacred WODs, as they should be.
+The next time one is on the whiteboard, remember why we do them.
+Pay your respects the CrossFit way.